Introducing The Being Cycle Wise Program.

 Face to face

 Sara can come to your school and deliver key presentations to the students live.
-The program can be delivered in one half day (3 hours) or it can be delivered over 3 separate sessions.
+The program is delivered in 4 x 90 minute sessions over 4 consecutive weeks.
 A completely online option is also available for schools if this is preferred.

 The presentations are engaging, inspiring, interactive and are designed to completely re-shape and flip the well-worn narrative about menstruation and the female body.